 Take a strengths-based, co-learning approach.
 Social-emotional learning is not about educators telling students how to cope and behave.
 It’s a co-learning process where student ideas and strengths are honoured, and new ideas are explored together.

-Healthy relationships are at the core of developing and maintaining mentally healthy, equitable and caring school and classroom communities.
+Healthy relationships are at the core of developing and maintaining mentally healthy, equitable and caring learning environments.
 You can help students learn to understand and appreciate diverse perspectives and identities, to empathize with others, to listen, and to resolve conflict respectfully.
 Focusing on healthy relationship skills can benefit class culture and students’ sense of belonging.

 Learn more about social-emotional learning